orels1/orels-Music-System/Packages/sh.orels.musicsystem/Documentation/Readme.md

 - For "sub-areas" - create an object with a trigger collider and a LocalPlaylist component to it
   - Set the playerStayDelay to the amount of seconds you want the system to wait before starting to switch to that playlist (0 to switch immediately)

+> If you do not need a "main area" GlobalPlaylist, you can simply not add it to the scene, then when all the zones are exited - the music will simply stop

 The rest of the options should be explained via the component inspectors and via tooltips (most things have them, just hover!).

 Helper stuff: